-"I did no food, no drink—just water and tea," he shared with former Punk'd partner Dax Shepard on his Armchair Expert podcast this February.
+"I did no food, no drink—just water and tea," he shared with former Punk'd partner Dax Shepard on his Armchair Expert podcast in February 2018.
 And no technology, whatsoever.
 "I took all my computers away, my phone, my everything.
 I was there by myself, so there was no talking.
 I just had a notepad, a pen and water and tea—for a week," he continued.

 Alone with his thoughts, he reflected back on his series of failed unions.
 "I wrote down every single relationship that I had where I felt like there was some grudge or some anything, regret, anything," Kutcher explained.
 "And I wrote letters to every single person, and on day seven, I typed them all out and then sent them.
 I hand wrote them all and then typed them out and sent them."

+So, sure, that whole episode was annoying, but they know their truth—and it all began when Kutcher was placed in front of Kunis at the 2012 Golden Globes.
 What she noticed first, she said, was the 6-foot-2 charmer's height.
-But when he turned, two important thoughts registered: The tall guy was her old pal Kutcher and for some reason, he was making her stomach flip.
+But when he turned, two important thoughts registered: The tall guy was her old pal Kutch and for some reason, he was making her stomach flip.